-EY will apply the Rules contained in this Processor Policy whenever it acts as a processor on behalf of a Controller.
-Where the Controller relies upon this Processor Policy as providing adequate safeguards, an obligation to comply with this Processor Policy will be included in the contract or other binding document EY has with the Controller and a copy of this Processor Policy will be incorporated into such contracts or other binding documents or referenced with a possibility of electronic access.
-If the Controller chooses not to rely upon this Processor Policy, that Controller is responsible for putting in place another adequate safeguard to protect the personal data.
+EY will apply the Rules contained in this UK Processor Policy whenever it acts as a processor on behalf of a Controller.
+Where the Controller relies upon this UK Processor Policy as providing adequate safeguards, an obligation to comply with this UK Processor Policy will be included in the contract or other binding document EY has with the Controller and a copy of this UK Processor Policy will be incorporated into such contracts or other binding documents or referenced with a possibility of electronic access.
+If the Controller chooses not to rely upon this UK Processor Policy, that Controller is responsible for putting in place another adequate safeguard to protect the personal data.

-6 Personal data means any information relating to an identified or identifiable natural person in line with the definition in the EU Data Protection Regulation 2016/679.
+&lt;sup>5 Personal data means any information relating to an identified or identifiable natural person in line with the definition in the UK Data Protection Act 2018

-7 Several exceptions to this rule can be applicable.
+&lt;sup>6 Several exceptions to this rule can be applicable.

-All EY Network entities who process personal data in a capacity as processor under the instructions of a Controller, must comply with the Rules set out in Part II of this Processor Policy together with the policies and procedures set out in the appendices in Part III of this Processor Policy.
+All EY Network entities who process personal data in a capacity as processor under the instructions of a Controller, must comply with the Rules set out in Part II of this UK Processor Policy together with the policies and procedures set out in the appendices in Part III of this UK Processor Policy.